mikerccu/PA-towercell/README.md

 The opencellid database is formatted as follow : radio,mcc,net,area,cell,unit,lon,lat,range,samples,changeable,created,updated,averageSignal

 So it needs to be converted.
+You can use the selected_mcc_from_opencell.py script to extract all entries based on the MCC (country code) from the opencellid db.